• Skip to main content

 This whiteboard approach to fitness plan structure and strategy makes your mission tangible.
 You are giving it a place in your schedule, illustrating it – and posting it where it is clearly visible, “real” and always there.

-It’s not a floating thought, an electronic note, or sitting in an app that you easily forget about… It’s “old school” ink on a board.
+, an electronic note, or sitting in an app that you easily forget about… It’s “old school” ink on a board.
 You write it, you see it, you do it.
 And the next week, you repeat the super simple process…

 What we write down is VERY likely to “get done”.
 And when you write it into a schedule or day planner – you are essentially “making the time”.